-Many people in Palestine live with extreme energy scarcity.
+Many people live with extreme energy scarcity in Palestine.
 Due to Israeli occupation since 1967, local communities have no sovereignty over their energy supply.
 In addition to toxic waste-dumping, expropriation of water sources, and destruction of Palestinian lands under the guise of nature conservation, the Israeli control of energy is a key driver of environmental injustice, or ‘nakba’ in Arabic.

 In Palestine, much of the energy is imported at high prices, placing a heavy economic burden on poor and marginalized communities which represent approximately half of the population.
 As supply is neither adequate nor reliable, many communities struggle with just a few hours of power per day.
 This energy scarcity is felt most keenly by rural women who bear the double burden of domestic and agricultural work.